Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Corridor studies are a cooperative effort among the public, state and federal review agencies, and WisDOT.
 Extensive effort is always made to keep the public involved and informed throughout the study process.

-Public Information Meetings (PIM), hearings and other meetings
+Public Involvement Meetings (PIM), hearings and other meetings

 - No scheduled meetings